Antisemitism at Columbia University: 2010s

-A group of pro-Israel students at Columbia, along with the pro-Israel campus group The David Project, produced the film Columbia Unbecoming about three professors some students and faculty thought were biased against Israel.
-The film focused primarily on Joseph Massad, a Palestinian assistant professor critical of Israel who led the class Palestinian and Israeli Politics and Societies.
-Pro-Israel pundits called for Columbia to fire him as they saw him as unfit to teach.

-Following the formation of an ad-hoc committee by the college to investigate Massad's alleged conduct, it was ultimately concluded in a 24-page report that no evidence existed to support the claims against Massad, and that instead Massad himself had actually been victim to systemic harassment from pro-Israel students and groups.
-According to the The Brown Daily Herald, the ad-hoc committee found an account in which Massad allegedly responded to a student asking about Israeli military leaflets and warnings by yelling "If you're going to deny the atrocities being committed against the Palestinian people then you can get out of my classroom," to be plausible.
+In 2011, Kenneth L. Marcus, then director of the Initiative on Anti-Semitism at the Institute for Jewish and Community Research, filed a complaint with the US Department of Education's Office for Civil Rights—which Marcus himself led between 2003 and 2004—accusing Columbia of discriminating against a Jewish student because the student was allegedly discouraged from taking a class with Joseph Massad.

 2018 vandalism incident

 In late November 2018, psychology Professor Elizabeth Midlarsky discovered antisemitic vandalism in her office.
 The vandalism included two large red swastikas and antisemitic slurs painted on her wall.
 Midlarsky had previously been the subject of a similar incident in 2007, when a swastika had been painted on her office door and antisemitic fliers had been placed in her mailbox.

 Department of Education complaint

 On December 19, 2019, a student at Columbia filed a complaint with the Department of Education, claiming that the administration's inaction had led to an environment where students and staff are "harassed, singled out and discriminated against under the guise of ‘pro-Palestinian’ advocacy."
 The student claimed that repeated interruptions of pro-Israel events by anti-Israel groups, as well as Israeli Apartheid Week, justified his complaint.

+The Algemeiner reported that Jamie Kreitman, a Jewish alumna in Middle Eastern Languages and Cultures, filed a complaint in 2019 with the U.S. Department of Education’s Office for Civil Rights, describing the Center for Palestinian Studies and the Middle East Institute as a "hub for the spread of anti-Semitic misinformation and the promotion of anti-Semitic activities."